 As the industry moves more into ultra-deep waters, the weight of the riser becomes an increasing challenge.
 The use of carbon steel for the pressure and tensile armour in the flexible pipe structure contributes significantly to a riser's weight.
-For deep and ultra-deepwater
+For deep and ultra-deepwater applications, the pipe weight is either a key limitation for the operating envelope of the floating facility or demands bulky topside equipment to support the riser.
+The likelihood of flexible pipe failure in extreme loads is much higher for deep to ultra-deepwater applications.
+There are, however, some new technologies being developed that might enable this application.

-Thermoplastic Composite Risers (TCRs)
+Thermoplastic composite risers (TCRs)